PBCore-AV-Metadata/pbcore-av-metadata.github.io/_sample-records/description-document.md

             text: Person
             color: green
       - label: DESCRIPTION
         text: FRONTLINE marks the 40th anniversary of President Kennedy’s assassination with an encore broadcast of Who Was Lee Harvey Oswald? — an investigative biography of the man at the center of the political crime of the century.
 The three-hour documentary special traces Oswald’s life from his boyhood to that fateful day in Dallas on Nov.
-22, 1963, posing a number of questions: Was Oswald the emotionally disturbed “lone gunman”?
+22, 1963, posing a number of questions - Was Oswald the emotionally disturbed “lone gunman”?
 Was he one of two gunmen that day in Dallas?
 Or was he an unwitting scapegoat for the real assassins?
         color: blue
       - label: GENRE
         text: Documentary